open-s4c/tsano/doc/design.md

 - TSan event: Published on every events related to thread sanitizer functions such are `__tsan_read8`, `__tsan_exchange`, etc.

-Within a chain, events are delivered to the callbacks in the subscription priority order.
-Callbacks can has keep state and have side effect.
-They can also change the event content such that following callabacks receive an updated event.
+Within a chain, events are delivered to the event handlers in the subscription priority order.
+Event handlers can keep state and have side effect as well as change the event content such that following handlers receive an updated event.
 This mechanism allows subscribers to track resource states, detect concurrency issues, and create complex runtime monitoring systems, including state machines and deterministic replay systems.

 ## 1.2.
 Modules

-Dice supports the loading of additional functionality via **modules**, which can interpose functions to publish events as well as subscribe for events to act upon receiving them.
+Dice supports the loading of additional functionality via **modules**, which can interpose system functions functions to publish events as well as subscribe for events to act upon receiving them.

 Dice provides two core modules: the **Pubsub** module and the **Mempool** module.
 Mempool manages memory for use by other modules, ensuring isolation of Dice from the application.

-Besides these two core modules, offers a few other modules, for example, the **self** module, which manages thread-local storage (TLS) for each thread, ensuring the correct allocation of resources and avoiding redundant TLS allocations in interposed functions.
+Besides these two core modules, offers a few other (optional) modules, for example, the **Self** module, which manages thread-local storage (TLS) for each thread, ensuring the correct allocation of resources and avoiding redundant TLS allocations in interposed functions.

 Modules can be loaded as shared libraries via `LD_PRELOAD` mechanism or compiled with core modules as a single shared library.

 ## 1.3.
 Example Use Cases